-We have now been in our house for seven months and love our heating.
 We operate the system using one of the automatic programs (which can be adapted to suit you) so it comes on each morning and off again around bedtime.
 It is also set to come on if the house gets below a certain temperature overnight.
 Even in summer it did come on a little some evenings and in the last couple of months is working much harder.

 Heating your house, what upgrades you might need to make and other associated issues are all things you need to consider when buying a house in Tasmania.
 If you would like Settled In to help you find your perfect house and explore these issues with you then please contact us .
 We look forward to assisting you.

 What is your experience with heating in Tasmania?
 We would love to hear from you.